 Accessibility on the web

 - In December 2014, the College launched its new website.
-We are committed to making all of our website Web Content Accessibility Guidelines (WCAG) 2.0 compliant.
+We are committed to making all of our website Web Content Accessibility Guidelines (WCAG) 2.1 AA compliant.

-- Accessible features of the new design include:
+- Accessible features of the website design include:

 - The option to ‘skip to main content’ and ‘skip to department menu’ for screen reader users